mohitbhanse/python-and-sql-e-commerce-project/README.md

 # python-and-sql-e-commerce-project

-# task to solve utilizing the python and sql technicl skills
+# task to solve utilizing the python and sql technical skills

 1. List all unique cities where customers are located.
 2. Count the number of orders placed in 2017.